zhangpuhan/ML_double_exchange/README.md

 4. *simulation*：

-      enter the simulation and do following, a trained model is already included and this code will do machine learning dynamics directly in a 30x30 lattice.
-You can use *bond_chirality* code to generate features for larger lattice such as 100x100
+      enter the *simulation* folder and do following, a trained model (this model is used to generate FIG. 2 in the paper) is already included and this code will do machine learning dynamics directly in a 30x30 lattice.
+You can use *bond_chirality* code to generate features for larger lattice such as 100x100.

       ```shell
       cd de_c_pure